beaverbuilder/documentation/docs/beaver-builder/about-this-release.md

 ### Reduce or disable undo/redo functionality in the editor

-If your hosting environment or the size of the page you're editing is such that you notice sluggish behavior in the editor, you can [reduce the capacity of or disable the History Manager](/beaver-builder/troubleshooting/miscellaneous/reduce-disable-undo-redo-manager.md) with a URL parametter or through *wp-config.php*.
+If your hosting environment or the size of the page you're editing is such that you notice sluggish behavior in the editor, you can [reduce the capacity of or disable the History Manager](/beaver-builder/troubleshooting/miscellaneous/reduce-disable-undo-redo-manager.md) with a URL parameter or through *wp-config.php*.

 ### Disable smooth scrolling for individual links